azad-p/BlockchainNetwork/README.md

 # Execution times (Part A)

-*NOTE* Due to the memory usage and time constraint we have decided to run the 2012 files instead of the 2015.
+*NOTE* Due to the memory usage we have decided to run on different files from the 2015 dataset.

+This way we can still verify the correctness of the network, and only need to improve our mememory management to run the 2015 dataset.

 Connor Hryhoruk

+Dataset tested on: 2012

 CPU: AMD Ryzen 7 2700X

 ~Execution times [Output from execution] ~

+Milliseconds to load output file: 45064ms (45.064 s)

+Milliseconds to load input file and link it with output 45965ms (45.965 s)

+Milliseconds of total execution: 91029ms (91.029 s)